nestorpersist/json/README.md

 ## Reference

-Persist-Json can be referenced in sbt from Maven Central as one of
+Persist-Json can be referenced in sbt from Maven Central as

-    "com.persist" % "persist-json_2.9.2" % "0.9"
-    "com.persist" % "persist-json_2.10" % "0.11"
+    "com.persist" % "persist-json_2.10" % "0.12"

 ## History
 This parser started as part of the OStore NoSQL database